 Symptoms of TBI

-A TBI may be classified as mild, moderate or severe depending on the severity of neurological disruption or damage caused to the brain.
+TBI may be classified as mild, moderate or severe depending on the level of neurological disruption or damage caused to the brain.

-Severe TBI can cause the symptoms of moderate TBI, plus impaired motor skill function and speech.
-In the most serious cases, a severe TBI may result in trouble breathing, unconsciousness, a vegetative state, coma or death.
+Severe TBI can cause the symptoms of moderate TBI, plus impaired motor skills and speech.
+In the most serious cases, a severe TBI may result in trouble breathing, unconsciousness, a vegetative state, coma or even death.

 Consequences of TBI

 Long-term medical care is often necessary for TBI victims.
 Depending on the severity of the injury, treatment may include rehabilitative therapy and care from specialists such as speech pathologists, physical therapists and neurologists.

 To make an appointment with our VA traumatic brain injury claims attorneys, please call (888) 883-2483 or contact us online.
 Your consultation is free.